January 29, 2018

 In mid-August 2017, the newest version of HITRUST CSF, the most widely used security framework for the healthcare industry, was released.
 The latest iteration, version 9, has enhanced cybersecurity protocols and expanded its framework to integrate broader regulatory requirements.
 Adopting version 9 provides organizations with stronger security measures to mitigate risk while meeting compliance regulations.
 Version 9 has adopted the NIST Cybersecurity (CsF) Framework, which brings organizations closer to achieving a NIST Cybersecurity Certification.
 As security threats continue to become more sophisticated, certification controls have also increased.

-Adopting the latest version of HITRUST takes effective planning and management.
+Adopting the latest version of HITRUST takes effective planning and management with its accompanying HITRUST certification.
 Here are five steps to achieving success in implementing version 9 of HITRUST CSF for your organization.

 1. Conduct a Gap Assessment with the Latest HITRUST Version

 Performing a gap analysis is critical in in determining any changes and updates your company will need to make to prepare for HITRUST certification.
 Identifying gaps and the commensurate remediation steps at the onset of your HITRUST journey will set your organization down an effective path to certification.